SttApollo/coaching-program-automation/README.md

 ### Duplicate submission guard

-Before scheduling, the workflow queries the Sheet for existing sessions matching the client email.
-If rows are found for the same client email and phase number, execution stops with an error directing the Journey Master to use the reschedule form.
-This prevents double-scheduling while allowing returning clients to be onboarded for a new phase.
+Before scheduling, the workflow queries the Sheet for existing sessions matching the client email **and phase number**.
+If rows are found for the same phase, execution stops with an error directing the Journey Master to use the reschedule form instead.
+Scoping to the phase means returning clients starting a new phase are not blocked.

 ### Descending row deletion